canjs/can-route-pushstate/can-route-pushstate.md

 ## Using a different pathname root

-`can-route-pushstate` has one additional property, [can-route-pushstate.prototype.root], which specifies the part of that pathname that should not change.
+`RoutePushstate` has an additional property, [can-route-pushstate.prototype.root], which specifies the part of that pathname that should not change.
 For example, if we only want to have pathnames within `http://example.com/contacts/`, we can specify a root like:

 ```js
 import { route, RoutePushstate } from "can";